|

 Healthy.

-are apt to forget that it is sand which makes St. Annes so dry and healthy in winter.
-Water
+sand we are apt to forget that it is sand which makes St. Annes so dry and healthy in winter.

-percolates quickly through the sandy sub-soil.
-Similarly, I understand, it is because the wind
+Water percolates quickly through the sandy sub-soil.
+Similarly, I understand, it is because the

-blows over so much salt- impregnated sand that we get what T. P. O'Connor called “the champagne
+wind blows over so much salt- impregnated sand that we get what T. P. O'Connor called “the

-District Council found it so.
-Its removal from the esplanade gardens and streets used to cost
+Urban District Council found it so.
+Its removal from the esplanade gardens and streets used to

-hundreds of pounds a year, and a sand shield was built to stop it.
-During the past winter it has
+cost hundreds of pounds a year, and a sand shield was built to stop it.
+During the past winter

-come over this shield in dense clouds ten and twenty feet high, in something of the nature of a
+it has come over this shield in dense clouds ten and twenty feet high, in something of the

 For years this sand has been causing the foreshore to rise, and a fisherman native told me that in